 Kesha Cobb, founder Arkansas Ag Women, launches a national "1 Million Black Women in Ag" campaign on March 24th for the congressionally delegated 'National Women in Agriculture' day.

 "With a goal of expanding equity and inclusion to the most disadvantaged of the underserved farmers in America, the attribute of 1 Million Black Women into the industry of agriculture will do so much more than grow food.
-It could grow the future of America's food, fuel and fiber for a sustainable economy and world trade."
+Black Women in Ag Inc. could grow the future of America's food, fuel and fiber for a sustainable economy and world trade."
 Kesha Cobb

 ITS TIME TO THRIVE!